Gets the error state of the terminated worker.

 The data that should be posted to the current worker.

-has been successfuly sent to the worker.
+A Promise that resolves once data has been successfuly sent to the worker.

 Starts the current worker.

-that resolves when the current worker has completed executing.
+A Promise that resolves when the current worker has completed executing.

 Signals the current worker to terminate immediately.